simpla-fusion/SimPla/docs/DesignDocument.md

  directly write these PDEs into the simulation code, and automatize the discretization process when the code is compiled.
 That means the code could be written in a physicist-friend style, and the development cost will be sharply decreased.
-The C++ expression template technology is realizable, which has a lot successful applications, i.e. OpenFOAM.
+The C++ expression template technology is realizable, which find a lot successful applications, i.e. OpenFOAM.